sematext/docs/docs/logs/pipelines.md

 ### Processor Coloring

 The order of the processors defined in the Preview section determines their sequence of application.
 Processors highlighted in **blue** indicate that operations within those processors are applied to the logs visible in the input section.
-If a processor is marked in **yellow** are **'Not Applied'**.
+If a processor is marked in **yellow** are **Not Applied**.
 It means that, due to filters or patterns within that processor, it hasn't affected the log displayed on the input side.
-When calculating the **'Not Applied'** status, we check if there is any difference between the log shown on the input side and the log shown on the preview side.
+When calculating the **Not Applied** status, we check if there is any difference between the log shown on the input side and the log shown on the preview side.

 ![Processor Order](../images/logs/pipelines/processor-order.png)